ConsumerDataStandardsAustralia/standards/slate/source/includes/obsolete/get-metrics-v4.html.md

 # Get Metrics V4
 This page documents the deprecated version 4 of the Get Metrics end point.

-This version must be implemented by data holders by 1st November 2023.
+This version must be implemented by **November 1st 2023** and may be obsoleted once v5 has been implemented

 ## Get Metrics